mandyw14/chatbot-EE/README.md

 # 💬 Chatbot

-A simple Streamlit app that allows a user to interact with a pre-loaded dataset using OpenAI's GPT.
+A simple Streamlit app that allows a user to interact with a pre-loaded dataset of Branch Out Published Research using OpenAI's GPT.

    ```